 Ramping at 2°C to 4°C as in production?
 Preheating the PCB allowing flux activation before final reflow as in production?
 All at the bench?
 You bet.

-How to Use Solder Paste
+Video: How To Use Solder Paste?

 Finally, for a quick, step-by-step, color pictorial presentation of how to solder SMD's with solder paste and a hot air pencil, please visit our helpful primer at this direct link: "SMD Soldering Made Easy at the Bench".
 Or watch a live video demonstration of how to use solder paste with surface mount chips.